×

 Psychological support: Expand access to professional mental health resources and community groups to help people process climate-related emotions and take meaningful action.

 The climate crisis demands a transformation of socio-technical systems.
-Psychology, business, policy and all fields must collaborate to:
+All fields, from psychology and business to policy, must work together to:

 • Accelerate clean energy investments and energy efficiency;

-• Hold corporations accountable, and all sectors, for environmental harm;
+• Hold corporations primarily, but all sectors, accountable, for environmental harm;

 • Empower individuals with information, support, and ethical choices.